15 things to do in Sousse, Tunisia

 ♬ Summer – Instrumental – Devinney

-Visit the museum of Archeology in Sousse.
+Visit the Museum of Archaeology in Sousse.
 It has the second-largest collection of Tunisian mosaic pieces.
-Walk from there to Museum Dar Essid.
+Walk from there to the Museum Dar Essid.

 3) Sousse Medina